 Example: The color of Blake’s house had faded, so he painted everything yellow to give his home a bright new look.
 He was pleased with how it turned out.

 Later, his brother came over to visit.
-What would he think of the house’s new color?
-The brother critiqued the color choice, saying: “This shade of yellow is not appealing, I think it’s too bright.”
-However, Blake disagreed and told him: “Well, I guess beauty is in the eye of the beholder, because I think it looks stunning!”
+After seeing the freshly painted house, his brother critiqued, “This shade of yellow is too light; I don’t like it.”
+However, Blake disagreed and said, “I guess beauty is in the eye of the beholder, because I think it looks great!”

-The Origin Of – Beauty Is In The Eye Of The Beholder
+The Origin Of ‘Beauty Is In The Eye Of The Beholder’

-Some things are just nice to look at.
-For example, most people would probably agree that waterfalls are a beautiful sight to behold.
-Seeing enormous amounts of water falling off the side of a cliff and splashing into the depths below is incredible watch.
+However, there are some things that pretty much all people would find beautiful.
+For example, most people would agree that a waterfall is nice to look at.
+Seeing all of that water pouring off the side of a cliff and splashing into the depths below, now that is a sight to see!
 There are also sunsets, where warm colors fill the sky.
-Or how about a garden full of different flowers and plants, or a star-filled sky on a dark night?
-Yes, all of these things are a pleasure to see.
+What else is pleasing to the eye?
+How about a garden full of flowers, or a star-filled sky on a dark night?
+Yes, in the eye of the beholder, all of these things are beautiful!

 “It is an old axiom, and well said, that “beauty is in the eye of the beholder.”

 The earliest I could find this expression (in its current form) in print is in a book called The Christian Miscellany, And Family Visiter, published by John Mason in 1863: